RIAEvangelist/node-parrot-drone/projects/common.md

 Lighting LEDs intensity.

 Triggered : by [SetLedsIntensity](#0_22_0).

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` intensityChanged ` event from the drone :

 ```javascript